More details will be announced in the future.

 Pre-requisites: One of the following: ZOOL 439, ZOOL 467, ZOOL 620, ZOOL 621, ZOOL 623, BOT 453, BOT 454, BOT 456, NREM 680, PEPS 671; or consent

-(3 lectures, 1 2-hour discussion per week) Multivariable statistical methods: multiple regression and correlation; multiway anova; general linear models; repeated measures and multivariate anova; loglinear analysis and logistic regression.
+(3 lectures, 1 2-hour discussion per week) Multivariable statistical methods: multiple regression and correlation; multiway anova; general linear models; logistic regression and generalized linear models; repeated-measures and general linear mixed models.

 Pre-requisites: ZOOL 631 or consent